 -

 Ensure the PSK or certificate is correct and that the clock is in sync IPsec can be sensitive to time drift for certificate-based auth.
-Client configuration (example, exportable as .ovpn)
+Proton vpn microsoft edge extension: complete guide to install, configure, and use Proton VPN on Microsoft Edge 2026

 -